aws-samples/aws-cdk-grafana/README.md

 * Access for the Grafana container to CloudWatch is configured with an IAM Role, preventing the need to configure Access/Secret keys
 * The initial admin password is securely generated and configured using [Secrets Manager](https://console.aws.amazon.com/secretsmanager)
 * A TLS certificate is automatically created deployed to the Application Load Balancer using [AWS Certificate Manager](https://aws.amazon.com/certificate-manager/) enabling secure HTTPS Only communication with the Grafana portal
+* *Optional* PrivateLink endpoints can be added for increased security

 ## System Diagram
 ![System Diagram](img/diagram01.png "System Diagram")